 Frank R. Rossiter Book Award

-The Rossiter Book Award was established by the Historical Studies faculty to honor outstanding academic achievement and scholarly accomplishment by undergraduate and graduate students in the Historical Studies and History of Ideas Programs at the University of Texas at Dallas.
-The award is given alternatively to an undergraduate Historical Studies graduating senior and either a History of Ideas PhD who has successfully defended his or her dissertation or a graduating History MA thesis student.
+The Rossiter Book Award was established by the History faculty to honor outstanding academic achievement and scholarly accomplishment by undergraduate and graduate students in the History and History of Ideas Programs at the University of Texas at Dallas.
+The award is given alternatively to an undergraduate History graduating senior and either a History of Ideas PhD who has successfully defended his or her dissertation or a graduating History MA thesis student.
 We recognize those students and their work in the form of a book prize, which is given at the Spring induction ceremony of Phi Alpha Theta, the History honors society.

 Rossiter Book Awardees